Average Settlement For Broken Bone in Car Accident in North Carolina

 Skull fractures from car accidents are very serious, often with traumatic brain injuries.
 These injuries can have long-term effects on cognitive function and overall quality of life.
 Settlements for skull fractures vary but generally range from $100,000 to $300,000 depending on the brain injury and the victim’s recovery.

-How to File a Broken Bone Claim
+How to File a Broken Bone Settlement Claim

 Filing a claim for a broken bone injury after a car accident involves several steps.
 Knowing the process will help you get the compensation you deserve for medical bills, lost wages, and pain and suffering.